 The successful marketing of the TRAN will address the potential impact of a negative cash flow at June 30, 2012.
 This is a step in addressing the district's short- and long-term financial plan.

 VII.
 Lessons Learned/Next Steps:

-- The attached documents are presented to the Board as an action item. - Continuous review of district's financial plan.
+- The attached documents are presented to the Board as a conference item.
+This item will come back to the Board on March 1, 2012. - Continuous review of district's financial plan.